marcglasberg/fast_immutable_collections/README.md

 async gap (when so configured).

 As discussed, the default is to have auto-flush turned on, but you can turn it off.
-If you leave it on, you can tweak the `flushFactor` for lists, sets and maps.
+If you leave it on, you can tweak the `flushFactor` for lists, sets and maps, separately.
 Usually, lists should have a higher `flushFactor` because they are generally still very efficient when unflushed.

 The minimum `flushFactor` you can choose is `1`, which means the collections will always flush in the next async gap after they are touched.